- STP or STEP (.stp or .step)

 4) Generally STL file has no UNITS attached to it so its always good practice to send overall part sizes along with your STL file otherwise we wouldn't know your part dimensions.
 Most common units are MM or Inches.

-6) Make sure to join all the solid model pieces to single entity which you want to see in a single prototype.
-Otherwise all those bits & pieces will end up separately in STL file and we'll have to spend time to join them together, unless you want them to be separately made.
+6) Make sure to join all the solid model pieces to a single entity which you want to see in a single prototype.
+Otherwise, all those bits and pieces will end up separately in STL file, and we'll have to spend time to join them together, unless you want them to be separately made.

-STL export guidelines from some of common CAD systems:
+STL export guidelines from some of the common CAD systems:

 1) File > Export > Rapid Prototyping

 3) Triangle & Adjacency Tolerance: .05mm